-To those who are unfamiliar with warm season grasses, scalping may sound like something to avoid.
-But heat loving lawns actually benefit from the occasional aggressive mowing.
+To those who are unfamiliar with warm-season grasses, scalping may sound like something to avoid.
+However, heat-loving lawns actually benefit from the occasional aggressive mowing.
 When done at the right time of year, and in the right way, scalping is as helpful to the lawn as fertilizer or irrigation.
 Scalping your Bermuda grass can prevent future problems and improve its overall health when done correctly.
 To learn how and when to scalp Bermuda grass, keep reading!

 If left alone, the stolon layer continues growing thicker with each new season.
 Over time, the thick layer of stolons and rhizomes becomes thatch, which harbors insects and disease pests and prevents water absorption.
 Occasional scalping, or mowing extremely low, removes some of the stolons, helps to prevent thatch buildup, and reinvigorates the lawn.

-Only established lawns should be scalped.
+You should only scalp lawns that are established.
 If the lawn was installed within a calendar year, scalping is not necessary.
 Beginning the second year, scalp annually.

-The best time to scalp a bermuda grass lawn is in the early spring (mid-March to the end of April) when the first green blades begin to peek through the brown, dormant foliage.
+The best time to scalp a Bermuda grass lawn is in the early spring (mid-March to the end of April) when the first green blades begin to peek through the brown, dormant foliage.
 At this time of year, the grass has a long season ahead to repair damage and recover from stress.
 As the soil warms, the grass will quickly grow fresh new foliage.

 Thatch buildup is partially prevented with annual scalping, but dethatching may be necessary, even under the best of maintenance, every five years or so.
 If thatch is a bigger problem in your yard, it may be due to one or more problematic maintenance habits.